 - For all free-standing gas cookers with a high-level grill, there needs to be a minimum of 610mm of clear space above the grill however manufacturer’s instructions will provide exact detail on this.

-- All gas cookers must have 20mm of free space on either side or as stipulated in the manufacturer’s instructions.
+- All free-standing gas cookers must have a minimum clearance of 20mm to adjacent kitchen base units or surfaces on either side or as stipulated in the manufacturer’s instructions.

 - Brand new gas cookers installed in flats must feature a ‘Flame Supervision Device’.
 This detects whether a flame has been extinguished and will then automatically turn off the gas supply to the burners.